UntitledsTakenNOOOO/dehacked-attack/README.md

 * Belphegor: A tougher variant of the baron that fires in sets of two fireballs.
 * Poison Soul: A small, yet very tanky flying enemy that fires baron fireballs.
 Spawns in the pain elemental slot.

+RESURGENCE (2014):
+* Evil Marine (Slower Variant): A variant of the evil marine that moves at less than 20% of the speed.
+Spawns rarely with revenants, and is still very deadly.

 VALIANT (2015):
 * Valiant Imp: This variant on the imp shoots faster fireballs in sets of two.
 * Valiant Demon: These guys bite MUCH faster than ordinary pinky demons.
 * Valiant Spectre: Guess.
 * Suicide Bomber: These screaming zombies have but one passion in life, and that is exploding, with the intent of being next to their target.
 Spawns with pinkies.
 * Arachnorb: Floating brain-like creatures that fire red plasma bolts at you.
 Spawns with Lost Souls, and are a bit skinnier than they were in Valiant.
-	* Change: These guys are slightly smaller so they fit in the lost soul position.
+	* Change: Arachnorbs spawned in the lost soul postion have smaller radius (24 -> 16) so they fit.
+Other arachnorbs are still full size.
 * Pyro Knight: These guys can unless powerful volleys of fireballs; be careful!
 Thankfully they only have 500 HP.
 They spawn with Hell Knights.
 * Cybruiser: Although they only possess 500 HP, these guys can shoot rockets, and are even immune to splash damage!
 They spawn with Hell Knights.
 * Super Mancubus: Unleashing a mancubus' entire set of six fireballs in a single volley, these guys are tough, especially with their 1000 HP.
 Spawns with mancubi.